faustvg/ML-Letter-Recognition-2/README.md

-Hands on Machine Learning Project
+# Hands on Machine Learning - Final Project

 This is my project for the subject of Hands on Machine Learning